Alvarez0280/Week-13-Project-1/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Filebeat and Metricbeat yml. files
 - Where do you copy it? /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on? /etc/ansible/hosts.cfg
+- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts.cfg
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+In /etc/ansible/hosts you tell it where you want eachto be installed ElkServers or FileBeat

 - _Which URL do you navigate to in order to check that the ELK server is running?